florisvanvugt/inmotionpy/compiling_setting_robot_environment.md

 ## PCI4e

+**NOTE** PCI4e is not actually required for the robot anymore.
+It is probably an interface card that was being used at some point but no longer is.
+For one, I could not find it physically in suzuki.
+Nevertheless, here below I will write what I could figure out about the code to interface with this card.

 The PCI-4E is again an interface card, see its [manual](usdigital.com/assets/datasheets/PCI-4E_datasheet.pdf?k=635168184226049538).
 You can download drivers [here](http://wa.us.usdigital.com/support/software/pci-4e).

-I think PCI4e needs to be re-installed as well, or at least reconfigured, when you change to a new kernel.
-Otherwise, when `pci4e` gets inserted it will give an error message giving the name of the kernel that it was compiled against.

 Note that PCI4e also requires Linux 2.6 kernel.